Plastic Forks (1990) #1-5

 The design of the series is pretty nice.
 There’s no extraneous stuff to distract, and even the back cover is nice and stark.

 There aren’t a lot of female characters in this book, but the protagonist’s wife does get put through the wringer.

 Ah yeah.
 That’s some McKeever teeth!

-If you look at this like a 50s B movie, speeches like the above (which are fortunately far between) makes sense, I guess?
+If you look at this as a 50s B movie, speeches like the above (which are fortunately far between) make sense, I guess?

 OK, here’s what I think of the book: It’s an entertaining read, and McKeever’s artwork is uneven, but pretty brilliant here and there.